ttexan1/klavis/README.md

 ## 🤝 Contributing

 We love contributions!
+Please check our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit changes.
 Join our [Discord community](https://discord.com/invite/P6fFgv2w) to discuss ideas and get help.

 ## 📚 Citation